-Budgeted cost: £24, 000
+Budgeted cost: £23, 000

-Activity Evidence that supports this approach Challenge number(s) addressed Use of NTP to enable 'catch Up' for pupils who have fallen behind/underachieving/under attaining Additional support targeted at specific pupils who are making slower progress in learning, particularly RWM.
-One to one/small group support for pupils under-achieving/under- attaining/ significant gaps.
-RWI smaller groups YR-Y3 Maths Intervention Groups Y3- Y6 Writing Workshops Y6 Reading Support Y6 3,6 Small group tuition in English and mathematics for 39 weeks.
+Activity Evidence that supports this approach Challenge number(s) addressed Use of school-led tutoring programme to enable 'catch Up' for pupils who have fallen behind/underachieving/under attaining Additional support targeted at specific pupils who are making slower progress in learning, particularly RWM.
+One to one/small group support for pupils under-achieving/under-attaining/ significant gaps.
+RWI smaller groups YR-Y3 Maths Intervention Groups Y3-Y6 Writing Workshops Y6 Reading Support Y6 3,6 Small group tuition in English and mathematics for 39 weeks.
 One-to- one tuition for identified pupils.
 (Fresh Start/Pre-teach Sessions) This enables the teacher to focus exclusively on a small number of learners.
-Intensive tuition in small groups will provided support to under- attaining pupils and/or those who are underachieving, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
-Despite, EEF research demonstrating little impact from one to one, we have found that 3 the additional support enables increased confidence and gains in learning which support classroom lessons.
-Intervention Subscriptions e.g. IDL/Bedrock Internal data highlights the need for our Pupil Premium children to receive targeted support (if appropriate) dependent on their needs.
-1,2,3
+Intensive tuition in small groups will provided support to under-attaining pupils and/or those who are underachieving, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
+Despite, EEF research demonstrating little impact from one to one, we have found that the additional support enables increased confidence and gains in learning which support classroom lessons.
+3 Intervention Subscriptions e.g. IDL/Bedrock Internal data highlights the need for our Pupil Premium children to receive targeted support (if appropriate) dependent on their needs.
+1,2,3 ELSA Support for pupils.
+Joseph Rowntree Foundation Physical and Mental Health research.
+Joseph Rowntree Foundation Poverty and Children's Personal & Social Relationships research.
+1